School of Communication Sciences and Disorders (CSD)

 You must add Western’s School of Occupational Therapy to your Casper distribution list for your score to be sent directly to us from Casper.

-You must use the same name and email address on your Casper as you do on your ORPAS application.
+You must use the same name and email address on your Casper as you do in your ORPAS application.

 Failing to enter correct and identical information may mean that we are unable to match your Casper results with your ORPAS application.
 In this case, we will consider your application incomplete and your application will be disqualified from further consideration.